kayiwa/combine-playbook/README.md

      ```

  * Point ansible to remote server.
    * You do by creating a file named `hosts` inside the following directory: `/etc/ansible`.
-Using a Linux or MacOS machine, you should have an `etc` directory, but you will probably have to create the 'ansible' folder.
+Using a Linux or MacOS machine, you should have an `etc` directory, but you will probably have to create the `ansible` folder.
 Place your server's IP address or FQDN in this `hosts` file.
 If the username you used to exchange keys with the server is anything other than root, you will have to add `ansible_user=YOUR_USERNAME`.
 Your hosts file could end up looking something like this: `192.168.45.10 ansible_user=USERNAME`.
 For more information see: http://docs.ansible.com/ansible/latest/intro_getting_started.html#your-first-commands

  * Check your target machine is accessible and ansible is configured by running the following command:
    ```